Research Projects Directory

 Owner:

-Utilizing GWAS in understanding the mechanism behind kidney stone formation
+Duplicate of Utilizing GWAS in understanding the mechanism behind kidney stones

 According to the most recent report by the National Health and Nutrition Examination Survey (NHANES), 20% of men and 10% of women will suffer from kidney stones by the age of 70 years.
 The reoccurrence rate for kidney stones has…